Muth008/toDo-BE-laravel/README.md

 # ToDo Application

 Welcome to the ToDo application!
-This project is a simple base application designed to manage tasks, inside categories, with dfined priorities, statuses, and due dates.
+This project is a simple basic task management application, inside categories, with defined priorities, statuses, and due dates.
 It consists of a backend Laravel application and a MySQL database.

 ## Overview